For a list of our current Access performances, please CLICK HERE.

-Assistance Dogs are welcome in the auditorium.
-They must remain with and be the sole responsibility of the owner at all times.
-Please ensure you inform the Box Office if you attend on bringing your assistance dog with you.
+Guide Dogs are welcome in the theatre.
+If you are bringing your assistance dog with you there are two options.
+If you are happy to do so you can keep your dog with you in the auditorium.
+If you choose to do this then the dog must remain with and be the sole responsibility of the owner at all times.
+You must also ensure you inform the Box Office if you intend on taking your assistance dog in the auditorium with you.
 This will allow them to allocate the most appropriate seating for you.

 Audio Description is a description of the action that takes place on stage transmitted via one of our Sennheiser assistive hearing systems, and is generally used by our visually impaired patrons.
 The description is done live and does not happen when the cast are speaking – only in between dialogue.
 15 minutes before the performance starts the describer commences an introduction that covers cast descriptions, character relationships and details about costumes and set.

 Our assistive hearing systems work equally well across our entire auditorium meaning patrons are able to choose where they would prefer to sit without this impacting on the quality of the service they receive.
 However, please be aware that some seats are held off for those members of our Access Register who require to be seated nearer to the stage in order to gain the best experience.
 If you are a member of our Access Register and wish to use this service, on booking your tickets please let our Box Office staff know to ensure they seat you appropriately.

 Please ensure you book your headset along with your ticket as these shows can be busy and we only have a limited number of devices in house.
 Please note these tickets are sold on a first come first serve basis.

 Further details on our two hearing systems can be found further down this page.